adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/05-migrations.md

 ### How rollback works?
 - Every migration class has two methods, `up` and `down`.
 The `down` is called during the rollback process.
 - You (the developer) is responsible for writing correct instructions to undo the changes made by the `up` method.
 For example: If `up` method creates a table, then the `down` method must drop it.
 - After rollback, Lucid considers the migration file as pending and running `migration:run` will re-run it.
+So you can modify this file and then re-run it.

 ### Avoiding Rollbacks
 Performing a rollback during development is perfectly fine, since there is no fear of data loss.
 However, performing a rollback in production is not really an option in majority of cases.
 Consider this example:

 - You create and run a migration to setup the `users` table.
 - Overtime this table has received data, since the app is running in production.
-- You realize, that one of the column is missing inside the `users` table.
+- Your product has evolved and now you want to add a new column to the `users` table.
-- Now, you cannot edit the existing migration file and perform rollback, since the rollback will drop the table, resulting in data loss.
+- You cannot simply rollback, edit the existing migration and then re-run it, because, the rollback will drop the `users` table.

-[tip]
-Lucid also allows disabling rollbacks in production by setting `migrations.disableRollbacksInProduction` flag in the connection config.
-[/tip]

-Instead, you create a new migration that adds this new column to the existing `users` table.
-For example
+Instead, you create a new migration file to alter the existing `users` table by adding the required column.
+In other words, migrations should always move forward.

+### Alter example
+Following is an example of creating a new migration to alter the existing table.

 [codegroup]